 A typical appliance repair emergency could be a leak or smoke or even a fire coming from the household appliance.

-An electrical fire from an appliance can be very scary and extremely dangerous, but there are a couple ofsteps to be prepared in the event of an emergency.
+An electrical fire from an appliance can be very scary and extremely dangerous, but there are a couple of steps to be prepared in the event of an appliance fire emergency.
 If an electrical appliance goes up in flames, it is important to not panic.
 Follow these easy guidelines to keep your home safe from electrical fires.

 You are able to prevent electrical fires from ever starting by following a couple of simple guidelines for appliance safety.
 Be sure not to plug a lot of devices into one electrical outlet—the wiring can get overloaded and spark a fire, especially when there’s debris like paper or clothes near the electrical outlet.

 It’s possible to forget about the apparent dangers of larger home appliances since they are plugged in all the time, but they present as much chance for a fire hazard as smaller electrical appliances like toasters and heaters.
 Large appliances like a dishwasher or washing machine should not be left to run overnight or any time you’re away from home, and do not keep a refrigerator or freezer in direct sunlight, to prevent overworking the cooling systems.

 Check all of the outlets regularly for excessive heat, burn marks, and crackling or buzzing sounds that could indicate electrical arcing.
 Make sure you keep at least one smoke detector on every story of your home, and test them quarterly to keep them in working condition.

 If there is an emergency requiring appliance repair such as an electrical fire, it might be tempting to put out the fire with water, however water should not be used to fight an electrical fire.